Health insurance for international students

 Eligibility and enrolment

 All AMS and GSS members are automatically enrolled, including full-time and part-time students, international students, and those auditing a course.
-Certain exceptions exist, so check your Student Services Centre (SSC) account in the “Financial Summary” under Finances to ensure you’ve been charged for the fees and will be enrolled.
+Certain exceptions exist, so check your Workday account activity to ensure you’ve been charged for the fees and will be enrolled.

 If you are not automatically enrolled because you started or will start your studies at UBC in the Summer Session, but you wish to enrol with the extended plan, be sure to opt into the plan during the change-of-coverage period.
 If you wish to opt into the AMS/GSS Health and Dental Plan, you must opt into all other AMS fees.